-Victoria orbits the sun every 1,303 days (3.57 years), coming as close as 1.82 AU and reaching as far as 2.85 AU from the sun.
-Victoria is about 115.1 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Delaware.
+Victoria orbits the sun every 1,300 days (3.56 years), coming as close as 1.82 AU and reaching as far as 2.85 AU from the sun.
+Victoria is about 115.1 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Delaware.

 The rotation of Victoria has been observed.
 It completes a rotation on its axis every 8.66 days.